MSc Actuarial Science

 Our industry colleagues help to ensure that the course content is fully informed by industry needs.

-These are compulsory core classes taken by all students, giving a total of 80 credits of taught classes in semester 1.
+These are compulsory core modules taken by all students, giving a total of 80 credits of taught modules in Semester 1.

 Principles of Finance